Jealousy (X Japan album): Overview

 After releasing their second album, Blue Blood, in 1989, which reached number six on the Oricon chart and charted for more than 100 weeks, selling over half of a million copies, X Japan received the "Grand Prix New Artist of the Year" award at the 4th Japan Gold Disc Awards in 1990.
+When discussing the band's future at a press conference following their May 17, 1990 concert at Osaka-jō Hall, the final date of the Rose & Blood Tour, bassist Taiji proclaimed X would create the first Japanese album to become successful internationally.
+He also stated that, while they relied heavily on drummer and principal songwriter Yoshiki for Blue Blood, this time all five members would be working together.
 Sony told the band they could go anywhere they wanted, so Yoshiki visited Paris and London, while the other members chose Los Angeles.
 When deciding where to record their next album, Yoshiki was outvoted.

 X left Japan on November 24, 1990, to begin recording Jealousy in Los Angeles.
 When members arrived back in their home country in June, 500 members of the Japan Self-Defence Forces were at the airport to control the crowd.
 The album was released in July 1991 and debuted at number one, selling over 600,000 copies.
 On August 24, the band performed their first concert at Japan's largest indoor concert venue, the Tokyo Dome.
 This was part of the Violence in Jealousy Tour, which lasted to the end of the year, when once again Yoshiki collapsed, this time after the October 24 Yokohama Arena gig.
 The X with Orchestra concert at NHK Hall on December 8, saw the band perform backed by an orchestra.

 The band began 1992 with sold-out concerts at the Tokyo Dome on January 5–7, titled Tokyo Dome 3 Days: On the Verge of Destruction.
-Just days later, on January 31, it was announced that bassist Taiji had left the group.
+Just days later, on January 31, it was announced that Taiji had left the group.
 On August 24, 1992, X held a press conference in New York at Rockefeller Center, where Heath was announced as their new bassist.
-Around this time, the band's success in Japan made an international breakthrough appear likely, leading to an American record contract with Atlantic Records and the renaming of the band from X to X Japan, in order to distinguish from the American punk group X. (An American album release would never happen.)
+Around this time, the band's success in Japan made an international breakthrough appear likely, leading to an American record contract with Atlantic Records and the renaming of the band from X to X Japan, in order to distinguish from the American punk rock group X. (An American album release would never happen.)
 Their first show with Heath was at the October 1992 Extasy Summit at Osaka-jō Hall.

 A special edition of Jealousy, that included a second disc of instrumental versions of some songs, was released on February 14, 2007, and reached number 31 on the charts.
 A remastered version that reached number 241 was released on March 19, 2008.